AI for Customer Service: Actual Projects Insights

 As of today, there is a number of proven and efficient 3-rd party AI customer service chats, namely:

-Those can come handy when no sensitive data is going to be handled by customer service bots, e.g. for pizza or theatre ticket ordering, common information bot, etc.
+Those can come in handy when no sensitive data is going to be handled by customer service bots, e.g. for pizza or theatre ticket ordering, common information bot, etc.

 However, in some cases, chatbots for customer support handle sensitive information (e.g. internal corporate know-how, pricing info, etc.).
 In those cases, an in-house chatbot looks like a better option.
 E.g., in one of our projects we have developed a virtual assistant for 1-st line support engineers.
 What it does is simply: